 Some foods leave an alkaline residue.
-These contain higher levels of calcium, magnesium, potassium and sodium.
+These contain higher levels of calcium, magnesium, potassium, and sodium.
 Such foods reduce the acidity and help in maintaining the alkalinity of the blood.
-For example, citrus fruits (like oranges, sweet lime, grape fruit) are acidic in taste, but become alkaline when digested and help restore the alkaline balance in the body.
-However, it is important to note that when citrus juice is canned or bottled it becomes acid-forming.
+For example, citrus fruits (like oranges, sweet lime, grapefruit) are acidic in taste, but become alkaline when digested and help restore the alkaline balance in the body.
+However, it is important to note that when the citrus juice is canned or bottled it becomes acid-forming.
 Most fruits except plums are alkaline.
-Most vegetables are also alkaline in nature especially root vegetables like yam, beetroot, carrots, sweet-potatoes, radish etc.
+Most vegetables are also alkaline in nature especially root vegetables like yam, beetroot, carrots, sweet potatoes, radish etc.

 Thus, in order to maintain the right acid-alkali balance, our diet should contain one-fifth ( 20%) acid-forming foods such as grains (like wheat, rye, oat, white rice, maida, barley), bread, fish, eggs, pulses, and four-fifths (80%) alkaline foods such as fruits, skimmed milk, curd, jowar, bajra, brown rice, vegetable juices and potatoes, pumpkins, almost all vegetables like peas, radish, mushrooms, beetroot, cucumber, turi, dudhi, bhindi, fresh green beans, onions, cabbage, carrot, cauliflower, etc. Most nuts are acid forming except almonds.